RunninglVlan/unitycourse2/04-ArgonAssault/README.md

   - Animation Track is used to change model animations or change its Transform values manually
   - Control Track lets you start other Timelines in the main one
   - Activation Track is responsible for GameObject's Active state - enable/disable it, e.g. activate different Cameras during the clip
+  - Audio Track is for playing Audio Clips.
+Volume and other properties can be adjusted by adding Audio Source object

 ## Assets used
 - Textures & Materials: